Attorneys: Christine Blasey Ford doesn't want Kavanaugh impeached, has no regrets

 As Supreme Court nominee Brett Kavanaugh awaits a final Senate confirmation vote, a lawyer representing Christine Blasey Ford says she absolutely does not want him impeached if Democrats take control of Congress.

-Ford's attorney Deborah Katz tells CNN's Dana Bash in an interview that Ford only wanted to tell her story to Senate Judiciary Committee members.
+Ford's attorney Debra Katz tells CNN's Dana Bash in an interview that Ford only wanted to tell her story to Senate Judiciary Committee members.
 She doesn't want the process to drag on into the next Congress should Democrats end up winning control on Capitol Hill.

 Brett Kavanaugh

-Note: CORRECTION: This story has been corrected to reflect the proper spelling of Debra Katz's name.